How to Sync Google Drive with OneDrive?

-Most employees in the corporate world, as well as those professionals running their own businesses, use a mixture of Google and Microsoft apps.
+Most employees in the corporate world and those running their own businesses use Google and Microsoft apps.
 Some find familiarity in Google and use their services; some prefer the near-infinite choices and administration options in Microsoft’s suite and use their services.
-So, at any point in time, an organization is working in both Google’s G Suite and Microsoft Office, and more often than not, there is a need for people to have a sync functionality between Microsoft and Google to keep things together, even though the services themselves are often warring for customer’s wallets.
+So, at any point in time, an organization is working in both Google Drive and Microsoft OneDrive, and more often than not, there is a need for people to have a sync functionality between OneDrive and Google Drive to keep things together.

-Microsoft Power Automate is a platform for a set of automated workflows called flows that are designed to automate repetitive or structured tasks for users to save time.
+Microsoft Power Automate is a platform for automated workflows called flows designed to automate repetitive or structured tasks for users to save time.
 Users can create their own customized workflows as well.

 For safety and segregation of files that you sync between Microsoft OneDrive and Google Drive, it is recommended you create a folder each in both storage solutions.